donut-party/system/README.md

 ```

 Note the second-to-last-line includes `(ds/ref [:env :http :port])` - this will
-corrrectly reference the HTTP port.
+correctly reference the HTTP port.

 ## Advanced usage